MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - **hibernation**
 	- saves the contents from the instance memory (RAM) to EBS root volume
 		- instance RAM must be less than 150GB
+		- cannot be enabled if there is only instance store volume
 		- If the EBS root volume does not enough space, hibernation will fail and the instance will get shutdown instead
 	- operating system performs hibernation (suspend-to-disk); not rebooted
 	- instance boots much faster. good for long-running processes and services that take time to initialize